Jonoh89/jonoh89.github.io/_posts/2014-11-09-ready-to-be-mean-with-homebrew.markdown

 #What is MEAN?

-Each letter of mean stands for the 4 main technologies used to build fullstack applications where the front end AND backend is written in JavaScript.
+Each letter of mean stands for the 4 main technologies used to build fullstack applications where the frontend AND backend is written in JavaScript.
 The technologies are:

 M - MongoDB: MongoDB a open-source NoSQL database.